 Rick E Winningham joined Theravance as Chief Executive Officer and a member of our board of directors in October 2001.
-From 1997 to 2001 he served as President, Bristol-Myers Squibb Oncology/Immunology/OrNology/Immunology/OTN at Bristol-Myers Squibb, Mr. Winningham also had full responsibility for Global Marketing in the Cardiovascular, Infectious Disease, Immunology, Oncology/Metabolics and GU/GI/Neuroscience therapeutic areas.
+From 1997 to 2001 he served as President, Bristol-Myers Squibb Oncology/Immunology/Orocology Therapeutics Network (OTN) and also as President of Global Marketing from 2000 to 2001.
+In addition to operating responsibility for U.S. Oncology/Immunology/OTN at Bristol-Myers Squibb, Mr. Winningham also had full responsibility for Global Marketing in the Cardiovascular, Infectious Disease, Immunology, Oncology/Metabolics and GU/GI/Neuroscience therapeutic areas.
 Mr. Winningham held various management positions with Bristol-Myers Squibb and its predecessor, Bristol-Myers, since 1986.
 Mr. Winningham holds an M.B.A. from Texas Christian University and a B.S. degree from Southern Illinois University.